-CARB-X partners with accelerators around the world to provide scientific, technical and business support to CARB-X-funded product developers around the world.
-The Network is a one-of-a-kind source of knowhow and expertise in antibacterial drug development, diagnostics, business strategy and other areas essential to driving innovation and accelerating CARB-X’s growing portfolio of early development research projects.
+CARB-X partners with accelerators around the world to provide scientific, technical and business support to CARB-X-funded product developers.
+The Network is a one-of-a-kind source of knowhow and expertise in antibacterial drug development, diagnostics, business strategy and other areas essential to supporting CARB-X’s growing portfolio of early development research projects.

 California Life Sciences Institute (CLSI): CLSI provides a range of business support to CARB-X companies.
 Located in one of the world’s most innovative and productive biotech hubs, South San Francisco, California, USA, this accelerator has extensive experience nurturing start-ups towards Series A financing and beyond.
 Since start-ups often fail for business reasons unrelated to science, CLSI specializes in business support and mentoring services to innovative product developers.